Sources of Law

 - A causal link between the defendant's act and the injury.

 To determine fault, the courts tend to examine whether the product in question complies with the applicable technical standards and safety measures.
-Although both the Technical Legislation Law and the new Product Safety and Technical Regulations Law provide that products compliant with the applicable technical standards are presumably safe, it is possible in theory for the injured party to prove the contrary.
+Although Law 7223 provides the presumption that products compliant with the applicable technical standards are safe, it is possible in theory for the injured party to prove the contrary.

 Under the TCO, in the context of a sales contract, the seller is liable to the buyer for defective goods.
 If the product purchased has any defects as described under the TCO (see Question 2), the buyer can claim the following alternative remedies:

 - Rescind the agreement, by informing the seller that they are ready to return the goods.

 - Retain the defective goods, and request a discount on the purchase price in proportion to the defect.

 - Request repair of the defective goods free of charge at the seller's full expense, provided that the repair does not impose an excessive cost on the seller.

 The buyer can also claim compensation for any further (indirect) loss, unless the seller can prove that they are not at fault.